-Public transportation is a huge part of my life in Scotland, because the novelty of driving stick shift on the left side of the road faded super quickly.
+Public transportation is a huge part of my life in Scotland because the novelty of driving a stick shift on the left side of the road faded super quickly.

 I get so excited when I jump on the bus in the morning and try my best to run up the stairs before the driver pulls away.
 Yes, I realize I’m a 10 year old.
 And if the bus driver does speed off before I can get up the stairs, then it’s an excellent core exercise as I hold on for dear life.

 But the fun doesn’t stop there.
 Once I get to the top, it then becomes the seat game.
 Now I prefer the seats at the front, so I have windows beside me and in front of me, like I’m on a ride at EPCOT (have I mentioned I’m 10?).
 But you have to be strategic, because I prefer to not sit next to anyone and people are lazy and tend to go to the front instead of the back.
 So you have to weigh your options and decide what’s more important.
 It’s a daily struggle.